veraison/services/README.md

 See the output of `veraison -h` for the full list of available commands

-### End-to-end flow
+### End-to-end example

-The end-to-end flow can be performed with the `end-to-end/end-to-end` script.
+An example of an end-to-end provisioning and verification flow exists within `end-to-end` directory.
+This can be used to quickly check the deployment (alternatively, you can use `make integ-test` to run the integration tests).

 > **Note**: see the [README.md](end-to-end/README.md) inside end-to-end
-> directory for a detailed explanation of the end-to-end flow.
+> directory for a more detailed explanation of the flow.

 Before evidence can be attested, trust anchors and reference values need to provisioned.
 These are contained within